-Kelly Ripa Shares Adorable Comic Con Selfie With Husband Mark Consuelos And Marisol Nichols
+Kelly Ripa Shares Adorable Comic-Con Selfie With Husband Mark Consuelos And His Co-Star Marisol Nichols

 “Ugh how can 3 people in the same pic be so perfect?
 Love you,” one more chimed in.

 Yesterday, Ripa also shared a few videos to her Instagram story, mostly of herself and her husband walking around downtown San Diego together and really taking things in.
-As fans of Kelly and Mark know, Mark is one of the stars of Riverdale, which is based off of the popular Archie Comic Books.
-That is the reason why the couple are in San Diego, making an appearance at the popular Comic Con event.
+As fans of Kelly and Mark know, Mark is one of the stars of Riverdale, which is based on the popular Archie comic books.
+That is the reason why the couple is in San Diego, making an appearance at the popular Comic-Con event.

 According to Deadline, the Riverdale cast will appear on a panel and share a video presentation for fans, possibly with a few scenes or clips from the upcoming season of the show.
 The official trailer for Season 3 of the show has not yet been released, but the cast has been sharing some behind the scenes photos from the season on their Instagram pages.